amoe/acceleratedcpp/exercise-notes.md

 This is directly to do with the implementation of the Str class so it should probably be put in a exercise-specific header file.

+Template specializations must be declared after their template itself, otherwise you'll get GCC message: "template-id ... does not match any template declaration".